Winter Weather Advisory issued for Elkhead and Park Mountains, Flat Tops by NWS - NewsBreak

 Winter Weather Advisory issued for Elkhead and Park Mountains, Flat Tops by NWS

-Effective: 2021-10-12 06:00:00 MDT Expires: 2021-10-13 06:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2021-10-12 23:53:00 MDT Expires: 2021-10-13 06:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Elkhead and Park Mountains; Flat Tops WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 6 AM TUESDAY TO 6 AM MDT WEDNESDAY ABOVE 9000 FEET * WHAT...Snow expected above 9000 feet.
-Total snow accumulations of 4 to 8 inches, with locally higher amounts up to a foot possible.
-Winds gusting as high as 35 mph. * WHERE...Elkhead and Park Mountains and Flat Tops. * WHEN...From 6 AM Tuesday to 6 AM MDT Wednesday. * IMPACTS...Travel could be very difficult.
+Target Area: Elkhead and Park Mountains; Flat Tops WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM MDT WEDNESDAY ABOVE 9000 FEET * WHAT...Moderate snow continuing overnight.
+Additional snow accumulations of 2 to 4 inches.
+Winds gusting as high as 35 mph. * WHERE...Elkhead and Park Mountains and Flat Tops. * WHEN...Until 6 AM MDT Wednesday. * IMPACTS...Plan on slippery road conditions.
+Patchy blowing snow could significantly reduce visibility, especially on ridge tops.
 A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.alerts.weather.gov

 Comments / 0